Celebrate Purim! March 23, 2024 (Adar, 5784)

-Purim is not considered a major feast since it was instituted after God gave The Law to Moses.
-This is also true of Hanukkah.
-But Purim is the only Jewish Feast that is drawn from an entire book of the traditional Christian canon (the book of Esther).
+While Purim is not considered a major feast since it was instituted after God gave The Law to Moses (also true of Hanukkah although Jesus celebrated it).
+Purim is the ONLY Jewish Feast that is drawn from an entire book of the traditional Christian canon (the book of Esther).
 The story of Esther, her righteous Uncle Mordecai, and the villainous Hamen, has captivated people's imaginations for as long as the Jewish people have been celebrating this joyful feast.

-Purim is an unusual Jewish feast due to the inherent irony and humor in the story.
+Purim is an unusual Jewish feast due to the inherent irony and humor in the story, in spite of dark subject matter and themes.
 While all Judaic observances of Purim are joyful, some groups take the command to a celebratory mood to extremes completely out of character for any other religious event in Jewish life.
 Children's plays and humorous skits, wearing costumes and masks, the "telling of the whole Megillah," the use of raucus noise makers called "groggers" and a delicious triangular pastry called "Hamantashen" (Haman's hats) are all a part of the joyful festivities.
 Many in Judaism see these unusual measures as in keeping with the "topsy turvy" theme of the Purim story.

 Purim Study: Rev. Huckel, Director